beuss-git/blox/README.md

 [![pipeline status](https://git.gvk.idi.ntnu.no/course/prog2006/as/benjabj/individual-project/badges/master/pipeline.svg)](https://git.gvk.idi.ntnu.no/course/prog2006/as/benjabj/individual-project/-/commits/master)
 [![coverage report](https://git.gvk.idi.ntnu.no/course/prog2006/as/benjabj/individual-project/badges/master/coverage.svg)](https://git.gvk.idi.ntnu.no/course/prog2006/as/benjabj/individual-project/-/commits/master)

-This is a rust implementation of the lox language by Rober Nystrom.
+This is a rust implementation of the lox language by Rober Nystrom, introduced in his book [Crafting Interpreters](https://craftinginterpreters.com/)

-I followed his book **Crafting Interpreters** which can be found here https://craftinginterpreters.com/

 It only covers the book up to the chapter on **Calls and Functions** due to the lack of time and prioritization on tests and documentation.

 The implementation features a **bytecode compiler** and a stack-based **interpreter**.

 ## Dependencies
 - rust